AnEntrypoint/hyper-ipc-quickjs-worker/README.md

 # hyper-ipc-quickjs-woker
-QuickJS Hyper-IPC-Secure Worker Tool is a powerful utility for running QuickJS code securely within a hyper-ipc-secure environment.
+QuickJS Hyper-IPC-Secure Worker Tool for running QuickJS code securely within a hyper-ipc-secure environment.
 This README will guide you through the setup and usage of the tool.

 Before using this tool, ensure you have the following prerequisites installed: